beltranrengifo/overreacted-clone/README.md

 * Use Tailwind, and try to write the less CSS you can.
 Why?
 I don't know, it should be fun to dive in Tailwind docs, it's a really well done API for a CSS library.
 We can use [this handy module for Nuxt](https://tailwindcss.nuxtjs.org/).
 * Of course, install Eslint and Prettier, and make these two [coexist together properly](https://github.com/prettier/eslint-config-prettier) 💀
 * [StyleLint](https://stylelint.io/) and [CommitLint](https://github.com/conventional-changelog/commitlint) are good optional choices to keep the house clean adn tidy
+* Try to replicate the light/dark mode, it's fun.
 * If you feel strong enough, please add some unit testing

 > Disclaimer => Most of this configs, if not all, are selectable from the Nuxt create app CLI, do not panic.
 But probably you`ll need to tweak the settings along you code the app.
 Fun!